-The company's Chrome and Firefox browser extensions give you basic access to the VPN for free.
+The company's Chrome, Firefox and Opera browser extensions give you basic access to the VPN for free.
 You must sign up with your email address to get started, and also bear in mind that the service may include ads and there are only four locations (Germany, Romania, US, Hong Kong).
 But there are no annoying data transfer limits, and you're able to use the service as much and as often as you like.

 ZenMate's browser extensions are straightforward and user-friendly.
 Select locations from a list and you're connected almost immediately, toggle the service on or off when you need it, and ZenMate's address bar icon updates to show when you're connected.

 Speeds were reasonable on our test Windows 10 system.
 The German server gave us up to 20Mbps, we got 10-12Mbps from the US, and even Hong Kong's 3-5Mbps was just about enough for basic browsing.